dedahr/unbot-addon/README.md

 ## UnBot for AzerothCore Module

 A bot control plugin modified based on the UnBot plugin.
-As a supporting plugin for the AzerothCore Playerbot module, it is convenient for players to control robots
+As a supporting plugin for the AzerothCore Playerbot module, it is convenient for players to control bots.

 Installation method: Put UnBot in the Interface/AddOns/ directory